 These units work by separating grease from wastewater and letting the water pass through.
 Water from sinks and dishwashers enters through the inlet and is slowed with a flow restrictor, usually passing through a series of baffles to help separate the grease from the water.
-Because grease is less dense than water, it floats to the top and gets trapped in the unit, while water flows freely through the outlet and into the sewer.
+Because grease is less dense than water, it floats to the top and is held in the grease trap, while water flows freely through the outlet and into the sewer.

 Location and Installation Considerations